larylc/Chess-Webscraping-Projects/README.md

 ### Access File: The csv for this project is too large.
 ---

-## Additional Files
+## CSV Files

 The web-scraping projects produced data sets up to June 2021.
-Recent September data using the same procedures are now avaible in this repository.
+Using the same procedures as above, more recent September data was produced.
+Unfortunately, some of the files were too large to upload on GitHub, so the ones that were small enough were uploaded.